adlukasiak/payroll_index/README.md

 Create index for finding employee time entry in 2K+ spreadsheets of similar template

-Extract data from spreadsheet based time entry.
-Some of the information, like project location and "week of" are inferred from directory structure.
+Extract data from spreadsheet and infer location and date from directory structure.

 The result is a spreadsheet with employee name, project location, week of and the file name.